 Nurse bees – Worker bees that take care of the brood.
 This is the task that is left to young adult bees.
 This is their first job.

 Open brood – The name given to bees in their larval stage of development.
-Open refers to the fact that the cells containing the larvae have not been sealed by the nurse bees
+It is “open” because of the fact that the cells containing the larvae have not been sealed by the nurse bees.

 Open feeder – Open container used to feed bees during a dearth.
 It is placed outside the hive and can be used to feed multiple colonies at a time.
 The disadvantage is that they can spark robbing behavior.

 Oxalic acid – An organic compound commonly in a crystallized form used to treat colonies for Varroa destructor mites.
-It does not harm the bees when used correctly.
+It does not harm the bees when used correctly via an oxalic acid vaporizer.
 It is administered either as a vapor or dribbled on the bees as a solution.
 Their use in the hive is relatively new.
 It is known most as a wood bleaching agent.